 All registration charges must be paid by August 1 for fall semester and January 1 for spring semester.
-Summer fees are due the Friday before the first session begins.
-Students who do not complete this payment procedure have not completed their registration and may not attend classes, laboratories or placements until satisfactory arrangements have been completed with the Business Office.
-In completing the semester payment, the amount of financial assistance received for the semester may be deducted.
+Summer tuition and fees are due seven days prior to the start of each summer session.
+Students with an unpaid account balance have not completed their registration and may not attend classes, laboratories or placements until satisfactory arrangements have been completed with the Business Office.
+When completing the semester payment, deduct the amount of pending financial assistance from the semester balance.
 The items that may be deducted include: